soulspace-org/overarch/doc/usage.md

 key       | type    | values             | description
 ----------|---------|--------------------|------------
 :tech     | string  | e.g. "REST"        | technology of the relation

-### Boundaries
-Boundaries group related elements and are normally rendered as a dashed box in a view.
-There are currently 4 types of boundaries, two of them implicit.

-The implicit boundaries are the system boundary and the container boundary.
-They are not modelled explicitly but are rendered for referenced systems and containers in specific views.
-A system boundary is rendered, when an internal system with containers as content is referenced in a container view or component view.
-Likewise a container boundary is rendered for a referenced container in a component view.

-The explicit boundaries are enterprise boundary and context boundary.
-These are explicitly modelled.
-An enterprise boundary `{:el :enterprise-boundary}` can be used to group systems by enterprise or company.
-A context boundary `{:el :context-boundary}` can be used to group containers or components by some common context, especially by domain contexts in the sense of domain driven design.

 ### Example
 Example (exerpt from the [banking model](/models/banking/model.edn) containing context and container